ryan-weil/ryan-weil.github.io/_posts/2024-12-14-LUMMA-STEALER.md

 226. 9
 ```

-I decided was keep everything related to the unflattening in `MMAT_LOCOPT`, and wait till `MMAT_CALLS` to begin the opaque predicate removal.
+I decided to keep everything related to the unflattening in `MMAT_LOCOPT`, and wait until `MMAT_CALLS` to begin the opaque predicate removal.
 Thus, my plugin operates at two separate microcode maturities.
 While at the `MMAT_CALLS` stage, I was able to create a working signature to detect and find opaque predicate blocks.

 The way this worked was to look for conditional blocks which multipled by a `16` bit constant and then subtracted the constant `1`.
 I store all stack variables that were accessed by these blocks and kept track of their count every time another block was detected.
-I patch each opaque predicate to remove its fake branch depending if it was `jz` or `jnz`.
+I patch each opaque predicate to remove its fake branch depending on if it was `jz` or `jnz`.
 Then, I used the most common stack variable stored from earlier to find other leftover junk instructions that got interwoven with other blocks and remove them.

 And what is the end result?